 That being said, even an older cat can learn to love snuggles if they are introduced at their own pace—and not, as comes to mind, like a certain cartoon character from the 90s who approached anything furry with the phrase “I’m going to hug you, squeeze you, and love you to pieces!”

 Letting your child be the first to hug a cat might not be the most sound advice either, come to think of it..

 Small children should always be supervised during their interactions with pets; nothing makes a cat skittish faster than constant mauling by small, rough hands.

 Teach your children to respect Kitty, to approach the cat slowly and gently, and to speak softly around animals, and your children will quickly learn animal handling skills and empathy that put them years ahead of their peers.

 They will also have a friend for the life of the pet, which is a gift they won’t easily come by elsewhere.

 Remember, you’re much bigger than your cat!

-Always keep in mind that our sheer size in comparison to cats can be intimidating, and overwhelming them with too much too quickly can be hazardous to both your health.
+Always keep in mind that our sheer size in comparison to cats can be intimidating, and overwhelming them with too much too quickly can be hazardous to both your health and ours.

-Many cats do not like to be tightly restrained, either – so hugs should be gentle and not causing the cat to feel trapped.
+Many cats do not like to be tightly restrained, either, so hugs should be gentle and not cause the cat to feel trapped.